SeyedHashtag/dijiq/README.md

 Thank you for keeping this project alive and thriving! ❤️

-## 🤝 Contributing

-We welcome contributions!
-Whether you're fixing bugs, adding new features, improving documentation, or just have suggestions, your help is greatly appreciated!
-We believe that a diverse community of contributors is essential to building the best possible tools.
-Every contribution, big or small, makes a difference.

-We're excited to have you contribute!
-Thank you for helping make this project better!

 ## ⚠️ Disclaimer

 This tool is provided for educational and research purposes only.
 Users are responsible for: